vessels-tech/papers/4pbot/draft_business_plan.md

 ## Product Intro
+_We're just going to keep iterating on this one_

 1. 4Pbot is a safe community for Filipinos on social welfare to share their experiences and assist one another.